Airport and Pilot Information

 There is no unicom nor any form of radio communication when operating

 into or out of Antique Airfield.
-So please keep your head up and your
+Please keep your head up and your

 eyes out of the cockpit and encourage your passengers to do the same.